 • In the bowl of a stand mixer fitted with a dough hook, combine the water, honey, and yeast.
 Stir and let sit for 5 to 10 minutes to proof until the yeast is foamy.

-• Once the yeast is looking bubbly, add the molasses, cocoa powder, oil, honey, salt, and 2 cups of the whole wheat flour.
+• Once the yeast is looking bubbly, add the molasses, cocoa powder, oil, salt, and 2 cups of the whole wheat flour.
 Mix until combined.

 • With the mixer running, gradually add the rest of the flour starting with the whole wheat, then adding the bread flour until the dough pulls away from the sides of the bowl (you may not need the last cup of flour).
 Knead for 5-7 minutes.
 The dough should be soft and slightly tacky.